miguelmota/tla-learning/README.md

 - An execution is represented as a sequence of states.
 - A step is the change from one state to the next.
 - TLA+ describes a state as an assignment of values to variables.
-- A behavior is a sequence of states
+- A behavior is an infinite sequence of states
 - An execution is represented as a behavior
 - We want to specify all possible behaviors of a system
 - A state machine is described by: